torvalds/linux/Documentation/networking/device_drivers/ethernet/chelsio/cxgb.rst

   2. After running insmod, the driver is loaded and the incorrect network interface is brought up without running ifup.

-      When using 2.4.x kernels, including RHEL kernels, the Linux kernel invokes a script named "hotplug".
+      When using 2.4.x kernels, including RHEL kernels, the GNU/Linux kernel invokes a script named "hotplug".
 This script is primarily used to automatically bring up USB devices when they are plugged in, however, the script also attempts to automatically bring up a network interface